godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 == Changelog ==

 = 2016.05.31 - version 2.2.0 =
+ * Feature: attribute names can now replace spaces with hyphens in addition to underscores
  * Misc: added support for WooCommerce 2.6
  * Misc: removed support for WooCommerce 2.2